attila-lendvai/maru/README.md

 developmental stage.

-In the earlier developmental stages (i.e. in the other git branches) this file contains notes relevant to that specific stage.
+In the earlier developmental stages (i.e. in the other git branches) this file contains notes relevant only to that specific stage.

 There are various documents in the [`doc/`](doc/) directory that discuss some topics in further detail.